 Application: Spray on the same type of pest that the bug juice was made from.

 How it works: All insects carry their own pathogenic diseases which, when juiced and sprayed on infested plants, will provide a biological control.
-Also, being able to detect dead individuals of one’s own species often acts as an alarm, deterring new individuals.
+Also, being able to detect dead individuals of one’s own species often acts as an alarm, deterring the pests.

 Usage: Aphids, snails, codling moth, white butterfly, caterpillars, wireworm and ants.